MrMaksimize/Noty-Messages/README.txt

 Once you have enabled the message types, they will be taken over by noty rendering.

-You can decided to disable the display of noty style messages on admin pages.
+You can decide to disable the display of noty style messages on admin pages.
 ------------------------------------------------------
 Customization: